teamsixzero/website2/src/projects/vanbex.md

 <section class="project-content">
   <div class="project-content_copy">
     <h2 class="h4">Simplify</h2>
     <p>Our first challenge: Vanbex needed to clearly explain and showcase all the services they offered.
-The team found that potential customers would often say they weren’t aware of what services were available or that the services they were aware of needed to be clearer.</p>
+The team found that potential customers would often say they weren't aware of what services were available or that the services they were aware of needed to be clearer.</p>
     <p>That meant showcasing popular services on the home page and creating a straightforward services page with more details.</p>
   </div>
   <div class="project-content_image project-content_image--full-width">